 A drop in sales can be caused by both internal and external factors.
 External factors are elements that are outside an organization’s control, such as changes in customer behaviour, economic downturns and geopolitical disturbances.
 Internal factors, on the other hand, are things that an organization has the power to change, many of which can be addressed easily using a membership management system such as Membri 365.

 Let’s look at some common internal factors and how they impact sales:

 Problems on the administrative and management side of your operations can cause your sales team’s performance to decline.
 Poor communication between the various groups within your association can also lead to a drop in income, particularly if everyone has different information and objectives.
 When these factors are at play, team members can become demotivated.
 However, this issue can be avoided by automating administrative tasks and communications using a CRM (customer relationship management) or membership management solution.

 Underpriced membership fees:

-Membership fees account for a significant portion of an association’s sales.
+Membership fees count for a significant portion of association revenue.
 If not set correctly, these fees can discourage people from joining or renewing their membership.
 A high rate is often seen by members as an indicator of quality and prestige, while an overly low rate may suggest that the organization can’t be taken seriously.
 If you’re considering modifying your organization’s membership rates, it’s a good idea to first test your pricing strategy with your target audience (for example, by using surveys or focus groups) to determine the ideal price point.
 Another possibility to consider is having a tiered pricing structure with different membership levels, each offering increasing benefits.